kingluddite/name-from-the-happ/README.md

 * Mutiple Classes with Multiple presentations

 ### Structure
-All client components will be created in `./imports/ui/components`
+* All client components will be created in `./imports/ui/components`
+* Login system handled by meteor

 ## Instructions for init
 ### Part 1.
 Fork Repo